S5: Listening, Partnering, Protecting: Elevating Patient Voices in Safer, More Responsive Care

 The Australian Mental Health and Suicide Prevention Senior Officers Safety and Quality Group has identified sexual safety as a priority.
 Mental health consumers and their families and kin have a right to be safe from coercion, sexual harassment, assault and behaviour that is unwanted or makes them uncomfortable.
 Unfortunately, consumers, carers and service providers report that some consumers do not feel sexually safe, staff are not always confident in best practice in promoting sexual safety, consumers and families and kin do not always have information about how to report sexual safety concerns and incidents go under-reported.
 In this session we will present what is being done to promote a nationally consistent approach to prioritising and addressing this important issue in different Australian jurisdictions including WA, SA, Victoria and New South Wales.

-Sophie Davison Australian Government Department of Health and Aged Care; Australia
+Sophie Davison Australian Government Department of Health, Disability and Ageing; Australia

 Part Two: Is The Consumer Voice an Untapped Superpower For Detecting Paediatric Deterioration?
 Learnings From The VICTOR Pilot